Apochilles/Luke-Dawson-T1A1-Workbook-/Luke_Dawson_CA_Workbook.md

 It is in charge of breaking up data into packets that the network can deliver and manages control flow.
 It also retransmits lost packets and puts them back on the right path.

-If it wasn't for routers packets would get lost along the route to their destination and we would end up with undelivered files making the internet unreliable an inefficient and it would not have become the powerhouse it has today
+Without TCP, packaging and maintaining quality control of information over the internet, we would either recieve misdirected or incomplete data.

 HTTP or Hypertext Transfer Protocol is used to transfer hypertext.
 HTTP is the foundation of data communication for the web.

 It is the protocol used for viewing webpages.
 If you browse to "www.google.com" you send a HTTP request to the server.
-This is represented by the http at the start of the web address.
+This is represented by the ```` http:\\ ```` at the start of the web address.
 Without HTTP we wouldn't be able to access public webpages and the internet wouldn't have been able to develop.

 But what if you are inputting or accessing sensitive information?
 It will all be sent as unprotected text so it leave you open to attacks from hackers.

 This is where HTTPS or Secure Hypertext Transfer Protocol comes in.
-HTTPS encrypts the data being transfered over the internet is secure by using encryption.
+HTTPS encrypts the data being transfered over the internet is secure.

 This development allowed for private messaging or high risk activities like banking or using credit cards online.